Eisenmonoxid/S6Patcher/Features/Features.md

 - The default documents folder path (where the game stores savegames, options, profiles, etc.) can be changed to another directory.
 - Base Game campaign fixes:
   - Mission 16: The allied knights now have their correct names and entity types instead of Marcus.
+  - Mission 03:
-  - Mission 3: The harbour now has the correct name.
+    - The harbour now has the correct name.
+    - Quest messages concerning the two villages and the cloister have been fixed.
   - Mission 11: The victory message by the Red Prince now has the correct portrait and voice message.
   - Mission 15: The reinforcements are now correctly spawned.
   - Mission 13: The Red Prince and the Harbor are now actually enemies and attacks are therefore possible.